 Sexual favoritism is a form of sexual harassment, but it is also the underside of sexual harassment.
 It refers to the favoritism a sexually harassed employee receives because of their acceptance of the inappropriate behavior.

-For example, if a Portland, Oregon, female boss demands sexual favors in exchange for a promotion, and the male employee accepts, then he has experienced sexual harassment.
+For example, if a Lake Oswego, Oregon, female boss demands sexual favors in exchange for a promotion, and the male employee accepts, then he has experienced sexual harassment.
 Meanwhile, all the qualified male employees who did not receive the promotion also experienced sexual harassment because they were not rewarded through sexual favoritism.

 For better or worse, not all cases of sexual favoritism qualify.